 Normally to treat herpes zoster, the doctor may prescribe an antiviral which is an effective way to fight the virus, alleviate the pain of this condition and to prevent it from worsening and shorten the period of recovery.
 The most common cures for shingles antiviral drugs are acyclovir, famciclovir and valaciclovir.
 These are drugs that are usually administered orally as a pill.

 In very specific cases, such as HIV positive patients and those with a very weak immune system, these antiviral drugs may not be effective.
 Therefore, it is probably necessary to administer the drug intravenously and the patient will require hospitalization.

 There are quite strong anti-inflammatory medicines called corticosteroids which also may be prescribed by the doctor and that work to reduce inflammation, relieving pain causing blisters and accelerating the healing of shingles.

 Other medications that your doctor may recommend to treat shingles are analgesics to soothe pain, antihistamines to decrease itching or specific creams indicated to reduce the risk of post-herpetic neuralgia, a permanent or intermittent pain that remains in the area affected by shingles once infection has disappeared.

 In addition to drugs, to treat herpes zoster faster, it is important to keep the blisters and the surrounding area cleaned and dried, do not apply creams or cosmetics on to the area of infection and avoid wearing tight clothes.

 If you want to complement the medical treatment with some natural solutions to help you overcome shingles, see our article How to cure shingles with home remedies.

-If you want to read similar articles to How to Treat Herpes Zoster, we recommend you visit our Diseases & secondary effects category.
+If you'd like to read similar articles to How to Treat Herpes Zoster, we recommend you browse around our Diseases & secondary effects category.